Alauddin Ahmed

-In his book Flight of the Falcon, his colleague Sajad Haider, who was the last person to speak with Butch over the radio before his crash, wrote: "Butch truly never had an enemy; everybody loved Butch, especially the girls from the Burt Institute (an Anglo-Indian club operated by the Railways)."
+In his book "Flight of the Falcon," his colleague (Retd) Air Commodore Sajad Haider, who was the last person to speak with Butch over the radio before his crash, wrote: "Butch truly never had an enemy; everybody loved Butch, especially the girls from the Burt Institute (an Anglo-Indian club operated by the Railways)."

 Early life

 Alauddin Ahmed was born in Dacca on 3 October 1930 into a Bengali family originally from Calcutta.
-His father, Dr. Tajamal Ahmed SI TI K-i-H, was a well known eye specialist popular in East Pakistan and throughout the Indian subcontinent.
+His father, Dr. Tajamal Ahmed was a well known eye specialist in East Pakistan and throughout the Indian subcontinent.
+He was awarded the Sitara-i-Imtiaz, Tamgha-e-Imtiaz, and Kaisar-i-Hind Medal in recognition of his services.

-Alauddin received his early education in Dacca and is noted as doing his FSc with flying colours.
+Alauddin received his early education in Dacca and was noted as doing his Faculty of Sciences (FSc) with "flying colours".
 He was known as an outstanding boxer during his college days and won various medals at district and provincial levels.

 Personal life

-Alauddin married Sofia Shireen in a wedding ceremony on 3 November 1955 and had four children, two sons Zafar Ahmed and Jamal Ahmed, and two daughters Yasmeen and Neelofar.
+Alauddin married Sofia Shireen in a wedding ceremony on 3 November 1955.
+They had four children, two sons Zafar and Jamal, and two daughters Yasmeen and Neelofar.

-Air Force career
+Service years

-Ahmed joined the RPAF College in 1951 and was commissioned on 13 June 1952.
-He was one of several Royal Pakistan Air Force officers sent to Germany for a Jet Transition Course at the German Air Force Officer Training School with Sajad Haider, FS Hussain, and other officers.
-Ahmed later attended an advanced F-86 Course in the United States.
+Ahmed enrolled in the 10th GD(P) course at the RPAF College in 1951 and was commissioned into the Royal Pakistan Air Force (RPAF) on 13 June 1952.
+Graduating at the top of his class, he was awarded the Sword of Honour.

+In 1956, he was among several RPAF officers including Sajad Haider and FS Hussain, who were selected for a Jet Transition Course at the German Air Force Officer Training School.
+Ahmed later attended an advanced F-86 Sabre course in the United States.

-Upon returning to Pakistan, Ahmed was posted to the No. 11 Squadron PAF which had recently inducted Sabres.
-Afterwards, he graduated from the Fighter Leaders' School at PAF Station Mauripur with distinction and became an instructor there.
+Upon returning to Pakistan, Ahmed was posted to the No. 11 Sqn which had recently inducted Sabres.
+Sometime later, he graduated from the Fighter Leaders' School at PAF Station Mauripur with distinction and became an instructor there.